Published on Brock University (http://www.brocku.ca)

 Occasionally, theManager, Student Rights & Responsibilities may invite the following persons (or their Designate) to a Case Team meeting when there is a case that relates to their position within the University:

 2. Manager of Services for Students with Disabilities

 3. Representative(s) from the Department of Residences

 5. Student Ombudsperson

 Students-at-Risk in Brock University Residences:

 In circumstances where a student residing in a Brock University Residence is deemed to be a threat to her/himself or other students, the Department of Residences may impose, as an interim measure, an immediate and indefinite suspension from residence.
 An indefinite suspension requires the student to leave residence until a determination has been made about the next steps for responding.
-After consultation with the Case Team and/or the MSC, the Department of Residences will advise the student whether the suspension is lifted or converted to an eviction from residence, along with any special conditions.
+After consultation with the Case Team and/or the Manager, Student Rights & Responsibilities, the Department of Residences will advise the student whether the suspension is lifted or converted to an eviction from residence, along with any special conditions.